Steven Pedigo joins the Better Places podcast to share his insights on trends in placemaking,

 Looking toward strategic, deliberate innovation and inclusivity, small and mid-sized cities can become innovation centers that last.

-The changing geographic landscape of startups and venture capital promises to shift the global economy; understanding how to harness these changes is crucial in order for the U.S. to remain a continued leader on innovation.
+The changing geographic landscape of startups and venture capital promises to shift the global economy.

 Though traditional developers and policymakers have long viewed inequality as a byproduct of economic development, the tide is now changing.
 Here’s how.